angellgunn/alternate-silversurfer/content/opinions/slave.en.md

-keywords = "slavery, labor, rights" tags = ["opinions"] translationKey = "escravo"
+keywords = "slavery, labor, rights" tags = ["opinions"] translationKey = "escravo" author = "bcalvino"
 +++

-A friend of mine works at the Hospital Bed Control, a part of the State Department of Health.
+A friend of mine works at the Medical Control Authority, a part of the State Department of Health.
 From what I understand, it oversees the allocation of hospital beds all over the state.
-As they say, their job is to find "the best bed for each patient."
+As they say, their job is to find "the best allocation for each patient."
 But this is not what this text is about.
-Just add, as a curiosity, that my friend confirmed that the Central has few bed posts for a sea of requests (no surprise at that).
+Just add, as a curiosity, that my friend confirmed that the Central has few allocation slots for a sea of requests (no surprise at that).

 The purpose of this digression, however, is to comment on the description of a particular patient's request for hospitalization, reported to me by my friend.
 I will not go into detail here, of course, to protect the identities involved.
 The case is an elderly gentleman, with a history of many days of a consuming disease, with progressive disability, to a point where the poor man is bedridden, unable to walk or speak, emaciated and very weak.
 In this extremely difficult situation, and here I introduce my emphasis, "the patient's boss, the owner of the farm where he is a worker, sought his family to take care of him."